Jump start by clicking on the GIFs or follow the Blue brick road into a portfolio of cultural hybrid art teacher.

 What has it meant to me?
 It represents black woman as tough, living for herself and on her terms And of course doing all that with super good beats as background music.

-At the moment (2022) students I teach are wearing a lot of clothes from those clothes or that are inspired by them.
+At this moment (2022) students I have in my lessons are wearing a lot of clothes from those clothes or that are inspired by them.

 My curiosity for this country inspired me to take a Japanese culture and language course in the evenings.
 I got interested in the country through well-known anime and Kawaii characters.